nmaynard14/checkers_game/README.md

 # Checkers Game

-A classic 8x8 checkers game built with C++ and SDL2, featuring an AI opponent, sound effects, and a modern graphical interface.
+A classic 8x8 checkers game built with C++ and SDL2, featuring 3D graphics rendered with OpenGL, an AI opponent, sound effects, and a modern graphical interface.

 ## Description